gavboler03/gavboler/README.md

-# Addison Adcock - Portfolio Website
+# Gavin Boler - Portfolio Website

 This is the personal portfolio website of Gavin Boler.